jrfaller/diggit/README.md

 ## From the source, with vagrant

 You can automatically get a working VM with all required dependencies with only one command, how cool is that?
 For this, just install [vagrant](https://www.vagrantup.com/) and [virtualbox](https://www.virtualbox.org/), and `vagrant up` in a freshly cloned diggit folder (see previous section).
 Beware, this magic only works on Mac OS and Linux because it uses NFS shared folders.
+Note that if you use this method, you don't care about the prerequisites.

 # Usage